WEKA

 Cloud computing is ubiquitous nowadays, but which solution is best for your company?
-We compare multi-cloud and hybrid clouds and discuss their pros and cons.
+We compare multi cloud and hybrid cloud and discuss their pros and cons.

-What is the difference between multi-cloud vs. hybrid cloud?
-Multi-cloud and hybrid cloud both refer to cloud deployments that integrate more than one cloud.
-A hybrid cloud infrastructure blends private and public clouds, while multi-cloud blends different clouds of the same type, usually from different vendors.
+What is the difference between hybrid cloud and multi cloud?
+Multi and hybrid cloud both refer to cloud deployments that integrate more than one cloud.
+A hybrid cloud infrastructure blends private and public clouds, while multi cloud blends different clouds of the same type, usually from different vendors.

 What Is a Cloud Environment?